- Oops!Something went wrong.Please try again later.

-Heading into today, shares of the industrial conglomerate had lost 20.87% over the past month, lagging the Conglomerates sector's loss of 3.38% and the S&P 500's loss of 1.1% in that time.
+Prior to today's trading, shares of the industrial conglomerate had lost 3.26% over the past month.
+This has lagged the Conglomerates sector's gain of 0.71% and the S&P 500's gain of 1.93% in that time.

-GE will be looking to display strength as it nears its next earnings release, which is expected to be January 23, 2019.
-In that report, analysts expect GE to post earnings of $0.18 per share.
-This would mark a year-over-year decline of 33.33%.
-Our most recent consensus estimate is calling for quarterly revenue of $31.85 billion, up 1.42% from the year-ago period.
+Wall Street will be looking for positivity from GE as it approaches its next earnings report date.
+On that day, GE is projected to report earnings of $0.53 per share, which would represent year-over-year growth of 10.42%.
+Our most recent consensus estimate is calling for quarterly revenue of $19.34 billion, down 0.39% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $0.67 per share and revenue of $120.18 billion.
-These totals would mark changes of -36.19% and -1.56%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $1.99 per share and revenue of $77.14 billion, which would represent changes of +2387.5% and -3.12%, respectively, from the prior year.

 Investors might also notice recent changes to analyst estimates for GE.
 These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 1.2% lower within the past month.
-GE is currently sporting a Zacks Rank of #5 (Strong Sell).
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+GE is currently sporting a Zacks Rank of #3 (Hold).

-We can also see that GE currently has a PEG ratio of 2.07.
+Also, we should mention that GE has a PEG ratio of 9.68.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Diversified Operations industry currently had an average PEG ratio of 1.82 as of yesterday's close.
+Diversified Operations stocks are, on average, holding a PEG ratio of 1.94 based on yesterday's closing prices.